 Challenges of High Humidity in South Florida

-- Pests: Moist conditions attract pests like termites and cockroaches.
+- Pests: Attracts termites and cockroaches

 Best Practices for Humidity Control